c4spar/deno-cliffy/packages/command/README.md

 ### Specify the argument syntax

 You can use `.arguments()` to specify the arguments for the top-level command and for sub-commands.
 For sub-commands they can also be included in the `.command()` call.
 Angled brackets (e.g. `<required>`) indicate required input and square brackets (e.g. `[optional]`) indicate optional input.
-A required input can not be defined after a optional input.
+A required input can not be defined after an optional input.

 * `[name:type]` optional value.
 * `<name:type>` required value.